bdsegal/bdsegal.github.io/index.md

 <div class="container">
     <div class="row-fluid">
         <div class="span7">
-            I am a quantitative scientist at <a href = "http://www.flatiron.com"> Flatiron Health</a>.
+            I am a senior quantitative scientist at <a href = "http://www.flatiron.com"> Flatiron Health</a>.
 Prior to joining Flatiron, I completed a PhD in <a href = "https://sph.umich.edu/biostat/"> Biostatistics at the University of Michigan</a>, advised by <a href = "https://sph.umich.edu/faculty-profiles/elliott-michael.html"> Michael Elliott</a>, <a href = "https://sph.umich.edu/faculty-profiles/braun-thomas.html"> Tom Braun</a>, and <a href = "http://www-personal.umich.edu/~jianghui/"> Hui Jiang</a>.<br>
             <br>
             At Flatiron, I am currently focused on using data from electronic health records to complement and enhance clinical trials in oncology and to conduct observational studies.
 In my past roles, I have developed statistical methods for genetics and psychology, collaborated on social science research, and worked in the environmental field.
 You can find more information on my <a href = "{{ BASE_PATH }}/pages/research.html">research page</a> or by viewing my <a href = "{{ BASE_PATH }}/assets/bdsegal_cv.pdf"> CV</a>.
         </div>